 Here are some examples of this syntax in use:

-MOVEit Freely command-line syntax was itself based on the command-line syntax of Microsoft's non-secure ftp.exe client.
-Once again, this uniformity allows people to convert many scripts based on "ftp.exe" to MOVEit Freely scripts simply by replacing "ftp" with "ftps".
+MOVEit Freely command-line syntax was itself based on the command-line syntax of the Microsoft non-secure ftp.exe client.
+This uniformity allows people to convert many scripts based on "ftp.exe" to MOVEit Freely scripts simply by replacing "ftp" with "ftps".

 MOVEit Freely will return an exit value of zero (0) if no errors occurred during the processing of a file transfer session.
 See the example below for a batch file that checks the return code for errors.
 Several different exit codes are returned by MOVEit Freely.